At the US/Mexico Border

 There are two types of of temporary vehicle importation permits (TVIP) available as of this writing.
 There is the National permit which allows you to drive your vehicle anywhere in Mexico and the Sonora Only permit which, as the name implies, limits driving within the state.

-The National permit will cost about $50 depending on the exchange rate.
+The National permit will cost about $55 depending on the exchange rate.
 It will be co-terminus with your visa – either 7 days or 180 days.
-A recent change in the requirements of the National permit is that you must pay a deposit ranging from $200 to $400 to guarantee that you will return the vehicle to the US.
+Depending on the age of your vehicle you must pay a deposit ranging from $200 to $400 to guarantee that you will return the vehicle to the US.
 You may pay cash or use your credit card.
 When you turn in the permit at the end of your visit, your deposit will be refunded to you.
 If you fail to turn in the permit you will forfeit your deposit and not be allowed to bring in any vehicle until the original vehicle is presented at the border.
 As stated above, the Banjercito is trustworthy and there is no need to worry about not getting your deposit back.

 It is important to verify the VIN number on the permit to make sure it is correct before you sign it.
 An uncorrected typo on the permit will cause headaches when you return the permit.